MichaelCurrin/github-gql-ruby/README.md

 - [github/graphql-client](https://github.com/github/graphql-client) - There is a nice example in their docs using the Star Wars API.
 Note this gem requires Ruby `2.4.4` or higher.
 - [rmosolgo/graphql-ruby](https://github.com/rmosolgo/graphql-ruby)

 See also my Github GraphQL project which was written in Python - [MichaelCurrin/github-graphql-tool](https://github.com/MichaelCurrin/github-graphql-tool).
+Unfortunately Python does not work as part of the flow when building a Jekyll site.
+So that is why I started this project.

-This Ruby project is actually a proof of concept as part of my larger goal to fetch my Github repo data, group repos by label and then use the result in a Jekyll static site.
+This project in Ruby is actually a proof of concept as part of my larger goal to fetch my Github repo data, group repos by label and then use the result in a Jekyll static site.
 Although Ruby is not my main language, Jekyll plugins are in Ruby, so I had to learn some Ruby in order to pull the data into a Jekyll project.

-## Requirements
+## 📝 Requirements

 - Github account
 - Github API access token

-## Install
+## ⚒ Install

 ### System dependencies